0 / 0

 Storage

-Select a storage type from the list.
 Storage indicates how the data values are stored in the parameter.
-For example, when working with values containing leading zeros that you want to preserve (such as 008), you should select String as the storage type.
-Otherwise, the zeros will be stripped from the value.
-Available storage types are string, integer, real, time, date, and timestamp.
-Values for date parameters must be specified in ISO standard notation (YYYY-MM-DD).
+For example, if values have leading zeros that you want to preserve (such as 008), select String as the storage type.
+Otherwise, the zeros are stripped from the value.

 Value

-Lists the current value for each parameter.
-Adjust the parameter as required.
+Lists the current value for each parameter, which you can change as needed.
 Values for date parameters must be specified in ISO standard notation (YYYY-MM-DD).
-Dates specified in other formats aren't accepted.

 Measure